-- Preview Email Newsletter

 INNOVATION leaders from science parks across the UK visited Lancaster University to explore how dedicated innovation centres can shape the future of the UK's knowledge economy.

-The two-day event showcased Lancaster's cutting-edge capabilities in data science, cyber security and health innovation to more than 140 visitors fr more PR
+The two-day event showcased Lancaster's cutting-edge capabilities in data science, cyber security and health innovation to more than 140 visitors from across the UK.

 Lancaster University: Award Reflects 'Exceptional and Enduring Contribution' to Socio-legal Community (10)